danhpaiva/editor-texto-csharp-app/README.md

 Project developed for studies and technical improvement.

-Creation of a text editor using Windows Forms and icons for styling.
+Creation of a text editor using Windows Forms and icons for styling. <br>
 The Editor has several functions, including: open, save, print, copy, paste, text alignment, etc.

 ### Tools used: